-- Remove nut 1. - Take off chain adjuster 2.

-- Pull out wheel spindle 3 far enough to allow the rear wheel to be pushed forward. - Push the rear wheel forward as far as possible.
+- Take off chain adjuster 2. - Pull out wheel spindle 3 far enough to allow the rear wheel - Push the rear wheel forward as far as possible.
 Remove the chain from the rear sprocket.

 Cover the components to protect them against damage.